-Texas ranked fifth in the nation for high school graduation rates in 2016-2017, tying with three other states at 90 percent.
-Texas ranked highest among the six most populous states in the nation and led the most populous states in graduation rates within racial and ethnic groups.
-Nationally, the overall graduation rate in 2016-2017 was 85 percent.
+Texas ranked third in the nation for high school graduation rates in 2017-2018, tying with five other states at 90 percent.
+Texas ranked highest among the six most populous states and led them in graduation rates within racial and ethnic groups.
+Nationally, the overall graduation rate in 2017-2018 was 85 percent.